JeffreyBenjaminBrown/hode/docs/ui.md

 for instance, by switching to the subgraph buffer, as described above.

-## The Search Results window
+## The subgraph buffer

-You'll spend most of your time looking at this window.

-### Expressions

-Hode explores the expressions in [a Rslt](rslt/rslt.md).
-A rslt is very much like a knowledge graph.
-In fact I usually call it a graph, although that's not really accurate.
+A subgraph buffer shows a subset of your data.
+It's initially populated by running a search (something starting with `/find`) in the command window.

+### The things on the right side are expressions

-The UI displays expressions from the graph using
+The UI displays expressions from your graph using
 [the Hash language](hash/the-hash-language.md).

 When you first run a search,